ravibaraiya0106/gitdemo/README.md

 # gitdemo
-this is demo for learning git and github this is my first repos
+This is demo for learning git and github.
+This is my first repos.